Qiskit/qiskit-tutorials/README.md

 Welcome to the Quantum Information Software Kit ([QISKit](https://www.qiskit.org/) for short) tutorials!

-In this repository, we've put together a collection of Jupyter notebooks aimed at teaching people who want to use the [QISKit SDK](https://github.com/QISKit/qiskit-sdk-py) for writing quantum computing programs and executing them on one of several backends (online quantum processors, online simulators, and local simulators).
-For the online quantum processors, QISKit uses the [QISKit API](https://github.com/QISKit/qiskit-api-py) to connect to the [IBM Q Systems](https://quantumexperience.ng.bluemix.net/qx/experience).
+In this repository, we've put together a collection of Jupyter notebooks aimed at teaching people who want to use the [QISKit](https://github.com/QISKit/qiskit-sdk-py) for writing quantum computing programs and executing them on one of several backends (online quantum processors, online simulators, and local simulators).
+For the online quantum processors connects to the [IBM Q Systems](https://quantumexperience.ng.bluemix.net/qx/devices).

 ## Installation and Setup
 Please refer to this [installation notebook](INSTALL.ipynb) for installing and setting up the QISKit SDK and tutorials on your own machine.